meokisama/lightboxgallery/README.md

 #### The _"data-position"_ attribute

 As a full screen experience, the viewer will be subject to changes in its size and, consequently, its aspect ratio.
-Since your full size images are basically applied as backgrounds to the viewer itself, this means they'll probably (okay, definitely) get cropped.
-All is not lost, however, as you can use the optional "data-position" attribute to control how the full size image is positioned within the viewer.
-To do this, simply add it to your thumbnail's \<a> element and set it to any valid "background-position" value.
+Since your full size images are basically applied as backgrounds to the viewer itself, this means they'll probably get cropped.
+All is not lost, however, as you can use the optional __"data-position"__ attribute to control how the full size image is positioned within the viewer.
+To do this, simply add it to your thumbnail's ```<a>``` element and set it to any valid _"background-position" value_.
 For example, this:
 ```
 <a class="thumbnail" href="path/to/fullsize.jpg" data-position="top left">...</a>
 ```